-Beginning with the spread of viruses and we have seen as the corona has spread around the world, humanity is rushing towards an ecological disaster, climate change trends have been observed around the world in recent decades and ares reflected in changes in temperature and rainfall regime and increasing frequency and intensity of extreme weather events.
-These scenarios may have an impact on many different areas of the economy, ranging from the water economy, agriculture, public health, beach conservation, energy, species diversity and more.

-Also, climate change to clean water, and life-saving drugs to international security, as technology has advanced in the last century, the field of engineering has found itself at the base of modern science, and touches every field of science from biology to astrophysics.
+Along with the challenge of the emergence of new viruses, as we have seen with COVID-19, humanity is rushing towards an ecological disaster.
+Climate change trends have been observed around the world in recent decades.
+This is reflected in changes in average temperatures worldwide, shifts in rainfall regimes, and increasing frequency and intensity of extreme weather events.
+These trends may have an impact on many different areas of the economy, ranging from water economy, agriculture, public health, coastal conservation, energy, biodiversity and more.
+Climate change affects the availability of clean water, as well as life-saving drugs, and international security.
+As technology advanced in the last century, the field of engineering has found itself at the base of modern science and it touches every field of science from biology to astrophysics.

 Nanotechnology is an evolving field.
-It is an interdisciplinary science whose potential has been widely raised for over a decade (Porter, Youtie, 2009).
-Despite significant private and public investment, progress in transferring Nano-materials from the industrial production lab has been slow and difficult.
-Two challenges that slowed development were the poor understanding of the new dangers posed by nanotechnology and the lack of an appropriate policy for managing new risks.
-Scientists, engineers and entrepreneurs, on the other hand, continue to move forward, facing challenges ranging from technical to regulations and everywhere in between.
-Just as the concepts of nanoscale invention have required scientist's new insights, they also require new approaches to the management, production, financing and deployment of new technologies into the larger chemical field.
-In this case, there is an extraordinary opportunity to use scientific, engineering and policy knowledge to design new products that are as beneficial as possible to human and environmental health (Porter, Youtie, 2009).
+It is an interdisciplinary science whose potential has been widely noted for over a decade.
+Despite significant private and public investment, progress in transferring nanomaterials from the industrial production lab has been slow and difficult.
+Two challenges that have slowed development have been a poor understanding of the new dangers posed by nanotechnology and the lack of appropriate policy for managing new associated risks.
+Scientists, engineers and entrepreneurs, on the other hand, continue to move forward, facing a variety of challenges: technical, regulatory and everything in between.
+Just as the concepts of nanoscale invention have required new insights from scientists, they also require new approaches to managing, producing, financing and deploying new technologies into the larger chemical industry.
+In this case, there is an extraordinary opportunity to use scientific, engineering, and policy knowledge to design new products that are as beneficial as possible to human and environmental health.1

-21 century is witnessing an amazing scientific developments that have its "fingerprints" on our everyday life in several fields especially technology and medical applications.
-The continuous and meteoric advances of nanomaterial science and its unprecedented application in nanotechnology-based consumer products indicate that nanomaterials are crucial for the development of new applications: biological labeling, diagnosis and medical treatment, solar energy harvesting, catalysis and electro-optical applications.
-Then, in light of the expected economic and social impact of nanotechnology products can predict that industrial use of nanomaterials will continue to grow significantly in the future (Bayda, Adeel, Tuccinardi, Cordani & Rizzolio, 2019) .
+Amazing scientific developments have happened in the 21st century that have left their “fingerprints” on our everyday life in several fields, especially technological and medical applications.
+The continuous and meteoric advances of nanomaterial science and its unprecedented application in nanotechnology-based consumer products indicate that nanomaterials are crucial for the development of new applications such as: biological labeling, diagnosis and medical treatment, solar energy harvesting, catalysis, and electro-optical applications.
+Considering the expected economic and societal impacts of nanotechnology products, one can predict that industrial use of nanomaterials will continue to grow significantly in the future.

-One of nanotechnology's biggest challenges is education, which is considered a bottleneck for the development and implementation of the field.
-(Roco, 2003).
-Exposing students to nanotechnology and nanotechnology awareness may benefit educators who incorporate nanotechnology into their curriculum to highlight the more socially relevant aspects of nanotechnology that may be of interest to students, such as how nanotechnology can improve society.
-It is important that educators integrate nanotechnology into the curriculum in meaningful and relevant ways so that students are more involved and exposed to nanotechnology (Roco,2003).
+One of nanotechnology's biggest challenges is education, which is considered a bottleneck for development and implementation of the field.
+Exposing students to nanotechnology and promoting nanotechnology awareness may help educators who incorporate nanotechnology into their curriculum to highlight the more socially relevant aspects of nanotechnology that may be of interest to students, such as how nanotechnology can improve society.
+It is important that educators integrate nanotechnology into the curriculum in meaningful and relevant ways so that students are more involved and exposed to nanotechnology.3